juntylpro1/secure-enterprise/iam-ag-template-create.md

 ## Members
 {: #ag-enterprise-members}

 When creating an access group template in the enterprise account, along with the set of associated access policies that grant permissions to the members of that group, you can include enterprise users and service IDs.
-The enterprise users that you add to the access group template are automatically added to the access groups in the target accounts where you assign the template.
-They can access the target accounts without an invitation.
+Users that you add the access group template must be invited to the child accounts where the template is assigned to gain access.
+Then, the users are automatically added to the access groups in the target accounts where you assign the template.

 Set up dynamic rules in an access group template to automatically add federated users in child accounts to enterprise-managed access groups based on specific identity attributes.
 {: note}